sufiyannas05/sufiyannas05/README.md

 > _"imagine the person u wanna become and set goals on how to become tht person"_

 Those words stuck with me.
-They didn’t just inspire me to learn programming — they made me realize that I want to use my skills to spread **kindness**, **positivity**, and make the world a little better, one line of code at a time.
+They made me inspired to spread **kindness**, **positivity**, and hopefully make the world a little better.
 <br>
 <br>
 <br>